 You are required to meet the entrance costs to various visitor attractions, such as zoos, to support your studies.
 These would need to be paid at the time of the event.
 The anticipated costs will be approximately £25 in Year 1 and £40 in Year 2.

-Upon successful completion of this two-year course, you will be equipped with the knowledge and skills to pursue a new career or advance an existing one in a wide variety of animal management fields.
+Upon successful completion of this four-year course, you will be equipped with the knowledge and skills to pursue a new career or advance an existing one in a wide variety of animal management fields.

 The course will provide excellent practical skills, enabling you to develop necessary industrial experience with a wide variety of animal species.